nuruszama/CloudFlare-TG-Bot/README.md

 Enter a name for your new worker and select the ‘HTTP handler’ as the starter, and click on ‘Create service’

+Once your service has been created, click on ‘Quick Edit’ to edit your worker directly in the browser Now, in your editor, you should be seeing the default code for a new Cloudflare worker.